-Personally I would have loved to take one of Grayline’s longer city tours (and they have tons to choose from), but with a four year old and a ten year old that gets bored way too quickly, I had to have a reward at the end of the tour.
-And with this particular tour the reward was lights and rides.
+Personally, I would have loved to take one of Grayline’s longer city tours (and they have tons to choose from), but with a four-year-old and a ten-year-old that gets bored way too quickly, I had to have a reward at the end of the tour.
+And with this particular tour, the reward was lights and rides.

-New Orleans City Park – Celebration of the Oaks – In Photos
+City Park Celebration in the Oaks

 Celebration in the Oaks in City Park is one of the most spectacular holiday lights festivals in the country.
 More tha 165,000 visitors come each.
 City Park’s famous oaks are swathed in hundreds of thousands of twinkling white lights and breathtaking light displays.

 This is open year-round, and it is where the rides of the park are located.
 During the Christmas season they are inside the Celebration of the Oaks festival.
 Each ride is $3, or you can buy an unlimited package of $17.
 We only did a couple of rides.
 There really is only one main ride for older kids, mainly the rides are for kids eight and younger.